-Being hungry in a city that, according to some estimates, has nearly 2,000 eateries can seem confusing and scary, especially if you’re coming from a smaller place with not so many dining out options.
+Being hungry in a city that, according to some estimates, has nearly 2,000 eateries can seem confusing, especially if you’re coming from a smaller place with not so many dining out options.
 But as with anything in life, you have nothing to fear if you know where you’re headed.
 Let’s review the top eateries in the best neighborhoods in Austin and find the right place to celebrate the start of your new Texas life.

 ATX Is Home of the Best Barbecue

 Let’s start with the basics.
 After all, it’s Texas we’re talking about, and this story wouldn’t be complete without its renowned barbecue.

 Micklethwait’s started in an adapted Comet trailer back in 2012 and has since become one of the leading BBQ joints in the city.
 Many are waiting in lines to try their signature smoked meat and brisket, and they say it’s worth the time.

 Franklin BBQ was rated as the best venue of its kind in the known universe by the Texas Monthly.
 Located on the East Side, this place knows its business.
 Every piece of meat is perfectly seasoned, grilled or baked and served with raw cabbage, pinto beans, or a potato salad.